-Volkswagen Golf owners have reported 8 problems associated with diesel engine (under the engine and engine cooling category).
+Volkswagen Golf owners have reported 8 problems related to diesel engine (under the engine and engine cooling category).

-The car involved was a 2012 Volkswagen Golf.
-The vehicle's vehicle identification number (VIN) was WVWNM7AJ6C_.
 The car is a 2012 vw Golf tdi, purchased around April of 2012.
 It had approximately 7500 miles at the time of the incident.
 I was on a short drive to the store and back (5 miles round trip from home).
 On the way back, I heard a metal grinding sound coming from the engine compartment and noticed a lack of power.
 I turned off the radio to confirm that the sound was coming from my new car and it was.
 At the next stop light, the car died and could not be restarted.
 I confirmed that I still had diesel fuel, and sure enough, I still had 1/4 tank.
 So I was not out of fuel.
 The engine would crank, but not start.
 Thankfully this happened at a stop light instead of on the hilly interstate I take to work 20 miles each day.
 Aside from hearing the metal grinding sound for approximately 30 seconds, I had no warning.
 The car had to be towed back to the dealer.
 The dealer took a few days to diagnose the problem as a faulty fuel pump.
 Apparently, the fuel pump malfunctioned and shot metal shards through my entire fuel system.
 It took the dealer well over a week to replace every component and the cost of labor and parts was over $10,000.
 Thankfully, vw covered the repair as being under warranty.
 A quick google search confirmed that hundreds of other vw diesel engines have had the same problem.
 Unfortunately, the dealer did not replace the fuel tank.
 Based on reports I have seen online, I can expect another failure any day.
 Please investigate this further and force vw to issue a recall.
 I have owned 5 Volkswagens in the past (own 2 right now) and love them, but I will never buy another one after this incident.
-It was Nov.
-10, 2012 when this diesel engine issue occurred.

 See all problems of the 2012 Volkswagen Golf.

-The vehicle involved is a 2011 Volkswagen Golf diesel.
+The contact owns a 2011 Volkswagen Golf diesel.
 While driving 10 mph, the vehicle stalled without warning.
 The vehicle was taken to an authorized dealer who stated that the vehicle would not stall if the gear was downshifted to first.
 The vehicle was not inspected or repaired.
 The vehicle continued to stall even when downshifted into first gear.
 The current and failure mileages were 900.
-This diesel engine issue occurred Sun., Feb.
-13, 2011.

 See all problems of the 2011 Volkswagen Golf.